-Every product bought by consumers must be free from any hidden defects, conform to the contract of sale and performs like any other similar product.
-When problems crop up, consumers may be protected by two (2) types of guarantees: the legal and the commercial guarantee.
+Products bought by consumers must be free from any hidden defects, conform to the contract of sale and be fit for purposes for which goods of the same type are normally used.
+When problems arise, consumers may be protected by two types of guarantees: the legal and the commercial guarantee.

 The Commercial Warranty

-A commercial guarantee should be written clearly, in plain language, in either Maltese or English and should include the following details:
+A commercial warranty must be provided to consumers in writing, in plain language, in Maltese or English and should include the following information:

-The length of the commercial guarantee and when it starts
+The length of the guarantee and when it starts.

-If the product is returned to the trader to be repaired or replaced as per the commercial guarantee’s terms and conditions, the guarantee is automatically extended by the period during which the guarantor had the goods in his possession while executing the repairs.
+If the product is returned to the trader to be repaired or replaced as per the commercial guarantee’s terms and conditions, the guarantee is automatically extended by the period during which the guarantor had the goods in his possession.

 An off-premises contract is a contract concluded with the simultaneous physical presence of the trader and the consumer, in a place which is not the business premises of the trader.
 For example: in the street or at the consumer’s house.